BhaskarGpta/Docs-Questionaire/README.md

 1. Clone the repository to your local machine.
 2. Ensure you have Python installed.
 3. Install the required dependencies by running:

+4. Start the Streamlit app by running:

+## Usage

+After starting the Streamlit app, navigate to the provided URL in your web browser.
+You will be greeted with an interface where you can upload a PDF document.
+Once uploaded, the document will be processed, and you can start asking questions based on its content.

+## Dependencies

+- Streamlit
+- Langchain
+- Google Gemini
+- PyMuPDF (for PDF reading)
+- FAISS (for vector storage and retrieval)

+## Acknowledgments

+- Made by Bhaskar Gupta
+- Special thanks to the open-source projects that made this possible: Streamlit, Langchain, and Google Gemini.